 \subsection{Spatial organization of biomass growth}

-Figures~\ref{Fig3} and~\ref{Fig4} display the spatial organization and dynamics of \textit{P. putida} sp. biomass for WT and $\Delta$flic, respectively, as quantified by the fluorescent light intensity detected (increasing light intensity going from light to dark) within the pore space (solid grains are gray disks in the figure).
-Biomass grows similarly (exponential grow; see also Fig.~\ref{Fig2}~$a, b$) during the initial 6 hours for both scenarios.
+As shown in Fig.~\ref{Fig3} and Fig.~\ref{Fig4}, the spatial organization and dynamics of \textit{P. putida} sp. biomass for WT and $\Delta$flic, respectively, are quantified by the fluorescent light intensity detected (increasing light intensity going from light to dark) within the pore space (solid grains are gray disks in the figure).
+As discussed, biomass grows similarly (exponential grow; see also Fig.~\ref{Fig2}~$a, b$) during the initial 7.5 hours for both scenarios.
 Most of the bacterial growth takes place near the system inlet, where resources (nutrients and oxygen), transported by the incoming flow, are in high concentrations.
 At later times, between about 8 and 20 hours, the biomass growth slows down to attain a plateau, corresponding to a stationary phase (see Fig.~\ref{Fig2}~$a, b$).
 This corresponds to biomass accumulation also downstream where cells are exposed to reduced availability of resources (nutrients and oxygen), that are depleted upstream.
-As time progresses (after 25 hours), we see a clearly different behavior between the WT and $\Delta$fliC strains.
+As time progresses (after 25 hours), we observe a different behavior between the WT and $\Delta$fliC strains.
 In the second half of the porous domain (beyond ~20 mm, corresponding to about 400 average pore sizes), WT cells exhibit limited accumulation.
 We argue that they rely on motility to escape the resources-depleted region, swimming away and being advected downstream (outside the field of view) by fluid flow.
-In contrast, the non-motile strain $\Delta$fliC continues to growth with the limited resources available, slowly occupying the pore space throughout the entire system.
-Spatial maps of biomass for additional replicates (illustrated in the Supplementary Information) confirm this observed behavior.\\
+In contrast, the non-motile strain $\Delta$fliC continues to growth with the limited resources available, slowly occupying the pore space homogeneously throughout the entire system.
+Spatial maps of biomass for additional replicates (illustrated in the Supplementary Information) confirm this observed behavior.